IVenzon/Reading-Notes/cheat-sheet.md

 - The echo command displays messages.
 For instance, if you want to know what shell you are using, typing 'echo $SHELL' will tell you.
 - The pwd command (print working directory) tells you what your current working directory is.
 Since we will be moving around a lot while using the terminal, this is an important command to help keep yourself oriented.
+- The ls command (list) tells ur our current location.
+Unlike the pwd command, the ls command can accept arguments, which allows us to do much more with it.
+- The cd command (change directory) allows us to move around our system.
+Typing cd [location] moves us into the desired directory.

 There are also several useful shortcuts to keep in mind when using the terminal, such as: